nrctkno/php-audit-tools/README.md

 # git diff renderer

-Use this script to check the git diff of your repositories in HTML.
+Use this script to `git diff` your repositories in HTML.
 Then you can copy the text keeping the format.

 ## Why